11 Painless Weight Loss Tips From the Korean Diet

 10. Walking culture

 Hiking is a cornerstone of Korean culture.
 This is no surprise since the country is covered with mountains.
-You don’t need to drive hours to go hiking.
+You don’t need to drive hours to go hiking in Korea.
 Locals have 뒷산 (small backyard mountain or hill) in their neighborhoods.

 It also helps that half of all Koreans live in or around Seoul, which is surrounded by them.

-Public transport is well connected, so you don’t need a car unless you’re deep in the countryside.
+Public transport is well connected in Korea, so you don’t need a car unless you’re deep in the countryside.

 You can still do the same if you live elsewhere, say in the U.S., where public parks and green spaces are abundant.